cta-observatory/ctapipe/docs/api-reference/io/index.rst

 ============

-`ctapipe.io` contains functions and classes related to reading, writing, and in-memory storage of event data
+`ctapipe.io` contains functions and classes related to reading, writing, and in-memory storage of event data.

 Reading Event Data